marinabeshai/publicinterest/README.md

 - mutual funds -- benign (????)
 - Congressional data is on the GitHub Bulk data repository https://github.com/usgpo which is made available by GPO.
 - use of wikipedia? is it factual?
+- buy and hold vs. buy and sell ?
+- group by age, and find an investment strategy (buy-and-hold vs. buy-and-sell)
+- find the day-traders (perdue...)
+- focus on david perdue (insider trading, ceo of dollar general)

 ```diff